BellachhebKhalid/BellachhebKhalid/README.md

 I'm a Software Engineer and Game Developer.

-- 👯 I'm looking for other opportunity as python developer / Game Developper.
+- 👯 I'm looking for other opportunity as Python Developer / Game Developper.
 - 😎 Currently working at Orano Recyclage.
 - 🏢 Previously worked at Groupe Renault
 - 🌱 Learning more about and studying : ReactJs , Data science